easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .label .fs-1 }

 Returns `true` if one of the [variants]({% link docs/reference/objects/product/variant/index.md %}) in the product has an active [promotion]({% link docs/reference/objects/product/promotion.md %}).
+If the product is a recurring experience this returns  `true` if any variant of the next upcoming occurrence has an active promotion.

 ## `product.remaining_stock`
 {: .d-inline-block }